idb-dab/.github/profile/README.md

   - `Core - Maintainer permissions` - To be assigned with `Maintain` privilages (To be assigned for all repositories)
   - `Developers - Write permissions` - To be assigned with `Write` privilages (To be assigned for all repositories)
   - `Spectators - Read permissions` - To be assigned with `Read` privilages (To be assigned for all repositories)
+  - `Digital - UI - ALL` - To be assigned with `Write` privilages for UI repositories (To be assigned for all UI repositories)
-  - `Digital - UI` - To be assigned with required privilages for UI repositories (To be assigned for all UI repositories)
+  - `Digital - UI - Owners` - To be assigned with `Admin` privilages for UI repositories (To be assigned for all UI repositories)
   - `Digital - Admin Portal` - To be assigned with required privilages for Admin repositories (To be assigned for all Admin repositories)

 (While adding repository permissions you don't need to add child teams)